at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 random.seed(7)
 ```

 Given a random Directed acyclic graph `G_B` created using the `networkx` package, similar to the DAG G with Blue nodes shown in Figure 1.
 There are several ways to create a DAG, a simple one can be found <a href="https://gist.github.com/flekschas/0ea70dec4d92bc706e61" rel="noreferrer">here</a> .
 Red boxes are randomly assigned to each node.
 These nodes of the graph `G_R` that we want to derive.
 Let the number of Red nodes assigned to each node of `G_B` be `numR`.
 In this case I will limit it till 4.
-These nodes are added to the empty graph `G_R` (initialized in line no 2.
+These nodes are added to the empty graph `G_R`.
+Each node of `G_R` has a `score`, initialized to 0.
+The `score` keeps track of the levels of Red nodes preceeding it.

 ```
 # Initialize G_R